alex028502/meteor-icons-and-launch-screens/README.md

 #thanks http://stackoverflow.com/a/8963061/5203563
 rm -rf packages/icons-and-launch-screens
-git clone --depth 1 --branch master <this repository> packages/icons-and-launch-screens rm -rf packages/icons-and-launch-screens/.git echo "" >> packages/icons-and-launch-screens/.gitignore
+git clone --depth 1 --branch master <this repository> packages/icons-and-launch-screens
+#except don't actually put master - use a tag (or a hash might work)
+rm -rf packages/icons-and-launch-screens/.git
+echo "" >> packages/icons-and-launch-screens/.gitignore
 echo "#the following * was added so that this doesn't get committed to the local repo" >> packages/icons-and-launch-screens/.gitignore